Expanding Access to LiDAR Through Compression

 As word began to spread about LASzip, a number of government agencies and private organizations became interested in testing this technology.
 A sponsor soon stepped forward to fund improvements in the code and ensure that the tool would be released open source under an LGPL license.
 From there, “it sort of took off,” Isenburg said.

-The LASzip compression is lossless, meaning that the LiDAR data is retained exactly: point coordinates, intensities, classification--even the order.
-The amount of compression that can be achieved on a single dataset therefore varies depending on the order of the points in the file--points in random order achieve much less compression than points that are still in the order in which they were acquired, which is typically the case.
+The LASzip compression is lossless, meaning that the LiDAR data is retained exactly: point coordinates, intensities, classification—even the order.
+The amount of compression that can be achieved on a single dataset therefore varies depending on the order of the points in the file—points in random order achieve much less compression than points that are still in the order in which they were acquired, which is typically the case.
 Files can often be compressed to as little as 7 to 25 percent of their original size.
-For LiDAR power users such as NOAA, the USGS, the Minnesota Department of Natural Resources and a number of private organizations, such a high level of compression saves on storage bandwidth.
-More importantly, the compression makes it easier to share datasets both internally and externally.
+For LiDAR power users such as NOAA, the USGS, the Minnesota Department of Natural Resources and a number of private organizations, such a high level of compression saves on storage and transmission bandwidth; for example, moving Digital Coast LiDAR data to LASzip recently saved NOAA 15 terabytes of expensive disk space.
+More importantly it makes it easier to share datasets both internally and externally.

-For Isenburg, who long approached his work on compression as mostly a hobby, the growing interest in LASzip--and LAStools in general--is opening new doors of opportunity.
-Isenburg recently added a LiDAR processing toolbox for Esri’s ArcGIS that allows users to easily access LAStools within ArcGIS 9.3, 10.0 and 10.1.
+For Isenburg, who long approached his work on compression as mostly a hobby, the growing interest in LASzip—and LAStools in general—is opening new doors of opportunity.
+Isenburg recently added a LiDAR processing toolbox for Esri's ArcGIS that allows users to easily access LAStools within ArcGIS 9.3, 10.0 and 10.1.
 Through his newly formed company rapidlasso, Isenburg intends to push LAStools even further by adding more tools, better tutorials and user training and, importantly, a more visible presence in the market.
+“Right now I have a software that in many ways is on equal footing or even better than some of the big players that sell a lot of seats at a high price,” he said.
+“What I don’t have is the glossy brochures, the PR campaigns, the nice website and the tradeshow booths that make you feel like you’re getting a fancy product.”
+Step by step that will be coming, he said.

 The change means that more users of LAStools may choose to pay for a commercial-grade license that includes the complete collection of scriptable tools with multi-core batching that processes standard LAS, compressed LAZ, Terrasolid BIN, ESRI Shapefiles and ASCII files.
 However, several popular tools, including the LASzip compressor, will remain available as a free, open-source, standalone software.